 In storytelling, invisibility is a fairly common trope, but it doesn’t always serve this exact purpose.
 Writers use it in a variety of different metaphorical ways.

 THE INVISIBILITY OF MIDDLE AGE

 This is an example of non-literal invisibility.
-Age is a great leveller; no matter how good-looking and attractive you were as a young person, age will take that away.
-Some people struggle with this.
+Age is a great leveller; no matter how good-looking and attractive you were as a young person, age will take some of that away.
+Some struggle with this.
 Others see it as a great freedom: